libremesh/lime-packages/README.md

 Please read the [[Unit Testing Guide](TESTING.md)] for more details about testing and how to add tests to LibreMesh.

+## Virtualization
+LibreMesh allows you to test it without having to deal with routers since they can be lifted libremesh instances on virtual machines using QEMU.
+Please read [VIRTUALIZING.md] for more details on node virtualization.

 ## Get in Touch with LibreMesh Community

 ### Mailing Lists